jy222bz/mrs/README.md

 3. ### MySQL:
 ~~~
 You need to install the MySQL package on your local environment and configure the five
-tables that are required for this application according to the columns.
+tables that are required for this application according to the columns and you need to ctrete the VIEW as well.
 All the tables
 have an ID column and it is the primary key and it MUST be Auto-Incremental.

 Tables: